vuejs/vitepress/docs/guide/markdown.md

 }
 ```

-Alternatively, it's possible to highlight directly in the line by using the `// [!code hl]` comment.
+Alternatively, it's possible to highlight directly in the line by using the `// [!code hightlight]` comment.

 **Input**